uptane/uptane-standard/uptane-standard.md

 ## In-vehicle implementation requirements

-An Uptane-compliant ECU SHALL be able to download and verify image metadata and image binaries before installing a new image, and MUST have a secure way of verifying the current time, or a sufficiently recent attestation of the time.
+An Uptane-compliant ECU SHALL be able to download and verify image metadata and image binaries before installing a new image and MUST have a secure way of verifying the current time, or a sufficiently recent attestation of the time.

 Each ECU in a vehicle receiving over-the-air updates is either a primary or a secondary ECU.
 A primary ECU collects and delivers to the Director vehicle manifests ({{vehicle_version_manifest}}) containing information about which images have been installed on ECUs in the vehicle.
 It also verifies the time and downloads and verifies the latest metadata and images for itself and for its secondaries.
 A secondary ECU verifies the time and downloads and verifies the latest metadata and images for itself from its associated primary ECU.
 It also sends signed information about its installed images to its associated primary.